Great Mosque of Samarra: History

-The mosque itself was destroyed in 1278 C.E.
-(656 A.H.), after Hulagu Khan's invasion of Iraq.
-Only the outer wall and its minaret remain.
-However, the Iraqi State Organization of Antiquities have been working closely with historians and architects in a restoration process starting in 1956.
-They tasked people to restore various monuments in Samarra including the Great Mosque.
-There was extensive restoration done to both the courtyard of the mosque as well as the spiral minaret.
-Previously only 6 steps remained in the minaret and very few complete arches surrounding the courtyard.

-Former mosque

 The mosque had 17 aisles, and its walls were paneled with mosaics of dark blue glass.
 It was part of an extension of Samarra eastwards.
 The art and architecture of the mosque were influential; stucco carvings within the mosque in floral and geometric designs represent early Islamic decoration.
 The Mosque of Ibn Tulun in Cairo, Egypt, was based on the Samarra Mosque in many regards and similarly stands in a large open space.

 At the time of construction, another major feature of Samarra was the inlets of the great Nahrawan canal.
 This provided flood plains for a rich agricultural centre.
-Small and medium sized game were also hunted in the area.
+Small and medium-sized game were also hunted in the area.
 This encompassed the main area of the city that held Islamic structures like the main palace and subsidiary palaces of the Waziri and the Umari as well as a large number of houses in a residential area.
 The Great Mosque was built right outside this main area and became a staple for the people of Samarra as well as visitors and foreigners.
 This project, along with others by Al-Mutawakkil, transformed the city of Samarra from a medium-sized centre into the enormous city seen today.

-The Great Mosque of Samarra was largely destroyed following an invasion of Iraq in the 13th century, after which it fell into disuse.
-Already in a ruinous state the mosque sustained further damage in 2005 when the mostly intact minaret - one of the few parts to have survived - was partially destroyed as well.
-This fell due to a use of modern technology and a bombing that took place.
-This bombing raid took place by insurgents at Samarra.
-There are many stories to why this took place but the truth, for the most part, remains undiscovered.
-There have been renovations since this bombing as an attempt to return the mosque to its former glory.